Outreach For All Ages

 YOUTH AVIATION AND AEROSPACE ADVENTURE (YA3)

 YA3 is a monthly hands-on program open to 6th- 8th graders with an interest in learning more about aviation.
-Registration for 2018/2019 will be available later this summer.
+Registration for 2018/2019 will be available this fall.

 Location: The Ohio State University Airport, 2160 West Case Road, Hangar 1